FREQUENTLY ASKED QUESTIONS

 We operate on an eleven month calendar, but our flexible program allows families to travel together during the year, without sacrificing any learning.

-When is your enrollment period?
+What is your enrollment period?
 Do you have a waitlist?

 Our year-round school schedule enables us to consider applications submitted at any time of the year.
 Our "rolling" enrollment process means once accepted, your learner can start at the beginning of any 6-week Session scheduled throughout the year.